Mark Duplass: Career

 Duplass has written, directed, and produced several feature films with his brother Jay Duplass.
 In 2005, he wrote and produced The Puffy Chair with his brother, in addition to portraying one of the main characters.

 The two brothers later wrote, directed, and produced the films Baghead (2008) and Cyrus (2010) together and have a unique style which consists of a great deal of ad-libbing off of the original script, shooting a number of takes, and editing scenes down 15 to 20 times.
 Their films Jeff, Who Lives at Home and The Do-Deca-Pentathlon were released in 2012.
-In 2014, Mark co-wrote, produced and starred in the horror film Creep alongside Patrick Brice, appearing in the film as Josef.
+In 2014, Duplass co-wrote, produced and starred in the horror film Creep alongside Patrick Brice, appearing in the film as Josef.
 In May 2016, it was announced that there would be a sequel to Creep.
 Creep 2 was released in October 2017 which Duplass again co-wrote and starred in.

 In 2009, Duplass starred in the FX comedy television series The League, with his wife, Katie Aselton.
 In 2015, the HBO series Togetherness debuted, which was created by and stars Duplass.
 That same year, Duplass co-starred with Evan Peters and Olivia Wilde in David Gelb's thriller film The Lazarus Effect.
 In 2015, both Mark and Jay Duplass via their Duplass Brothers Television banner signed a two-year overall deal with HBO.

-In 2018, Duplass was in a Wealthsimple commercial, he appeared in Tully and Duck Butter, and released his debut book Like Brothers alongside Jay Duplass.
+In 2018, he appeared in Tully and Duck Butter, and released his debut book Like Brothers alongside Jay Duplass.
 He also starred as real estate developer Tom Wyatt in Season 2 of the Amazon Video series Goliath.

 In 2019, Duplass starred in the Netflix comedy film, Paddleton, in which he was also a co-writer and executive producer.

+Duplass was named the 2022-2023 Frank Sinatra Artist-in-Residence at Santa Clara University on July 22, 2022.

 Other ventures

 Duplass was the lead singer of the indie rock band Volcano, I'm Still Excited!!
-He also co-wrote the autobiographical book Like Brothers in 2018 with Jay Duplass.
+He also co-wrote the autobiographical book Like Brothers in 2018 with his brother Jay Duplass.

 Personal life

 Duplass is married to his The League and The Puffy Chair co-star, Katie Aselton.
-They have two daughters, Ora (born 2007) and Molly (born 2012).
+They have two daughters, Ora (b.
+2007) and Molly (b.
+2012).